 4. GIVING IS CONTAGIOUS

 Altruism has been found to spread by three degrees.
-As a result, each person in a network can influence dozens of people.
-(Christakis N. A., 2010).
-One study tested the results of ‘paying it forward’ activity on the wellbeing of those who do good and those who receive good.
-Results show that majority of recipients do pay kindness forward (Pressman S. D., et al, 2015) thus resulting in a ripple effect of positive feelings and pro-social behaviour.
+As a result, each person in a network can influence dozens of people (Christakis N. A., 2010).
+One study explored the outcomes of ‘paying it forward’ activity on the wellbeing of participants who do good compared to those who receive good.
+The results showed that majority of recipients paid kindness forward (Pressman S. D., et al, 2015) thus creating a ripple effect of positive feelings and pro-social behaviour.

-One can deduct that feeling kind or receiving kindness contributes to happiness and happiness is also a collective phenomenon that spreads.
-(Aknin, L. B., et al, 2012).
+One can deduce that feeling kind or receiving kindness contributes to happiness and happiness is also a collective phenomenon that spreads (Aknin, L. B., et al, 2012).

 5. LONGEVITY AND GIVING

-Pro-social behaviour like giving and kindness are linked to longevity (Lum T. Y., 2005), but few studies have been able to experimentally identify the cause of this association.
-Recent promising research gives some clues in to the specific areas influencing longevity such as the study showing improvements (i.e. reductions) in leukocyte expression of CTRA Indicator Genes – basically meaning people who showed kindness to others had a lower immune response in their bodies.
-(Nelson-Coffey S. K., et al, 2017).
+Pro-social behaviour like giving and kindness are linked to longevity (Lum T. Y., 2005) but few studies have been able to experimentally identify the cause of this association.
+However new research is providing clues about the specific ways kindness influences longevity such as one study which showed improvements in participants bodily immune response (Nelson-Coffey S. K., et al, 2017).

 There is compelling scientific data to support that giving is a powerful pathway to personal growth and lasting happiness.
-Research overseen by Harvard University found that those who gave ‘contributions of time’ were 42% more likely to be happy, than those who don’t give.
+Research overseen by Harvard University found that those who gave ‘contributions of time’ were 42% more likely to be happy, than those who didn’t.

 The benefits of the simple act of giving are profound.
 At Global Village we are creating the world’s easiest way to give: a Peer-2-Peer platform for emotional support that enables giving to transcend the prohibiting factors of modern life [time and money] and allow us to tap into a primal behaviour for our own wellbeing.

-Our vision is for the act of giving to become a simple, daily wellness ritual.
+With this app, the act of giving can become a simple, daily wellness ritual.